microsoft/BizApps-ISV-Engagement/EnvironmentSetup/Dynamics365/README.md

-# Dynamics 365 Environment setup
+# Dynamics 365 Environment setup :
+* Leverage this tools to Bulk create Dynamics 365 environments.
+* This tools also can be modifed to use it in AzureDevOps pipline.

 ## Pre-requisites :
   *	[Install Management API](https://www.powershellgallery.com/packages/Microsoft.Xrm.OnlineManagementAPI/1.1.0.9060)